Frequently asked questions

 StreetWork supports young people to complete their education

-Streetwork promotes engagement with learning pathways
+Streetwork promotes (re)engagement with learning pathways

 Breaking the cycle of school disengagement